AmirMardan/ml_course/README.md

     - Mean and median
     - Find index

-# 3. Data manipulation with pandas
+# 3. Data Manipulation with Pandas
 ## 3.1 Introduction to pandas
 - Introducing Pandas objects
     - The pandas `Series` object